Category: Uncategorised

 StoryLive: discover the power of a story-driven virtual event

-Virtual events have never been so necessary.
-In this time of social distancing, working remotely and heightened uncertainty, organisational connectivity is essential.
 Humans are social animals.
-Interacting as a group or a ‘tribe’ is a fundamental need we have for our sense of wellbeing, and to enable us to make sense of the world and what is going on around us.
-So events that bring people together – even if online – provide an opportunity to build a sense of community – a space for leaders to open themselves up to those around them and hear their colleagues’ voices.
+Interacting as a group or a ‘tribe’ is a fundamental need we have for our sense of well-being, and to enable us to make sense of the world and what is going on around us.
+Virtual events create the opportunity to bring people together across locations, regions and time zones in ways that may not be feasible or practical in person, building a sense of community and a space for leaders to open themselves up to those around them and hear their colleagues’ voices.

-At The Storytellers, we have created and hosted virtual gatherings and experiences for our clients for many years now.
-We have long blended physical and virtual environments in corporate events, and inspired and engaged people on an emotional level through storytelling and narrative.
-Across our work with over 180 major organisations, we have discovered what makes a powerful and memorable virtual event.
+At The Storytellers, we inspire and engage people on an emotional level through storytelling and narrative in virtual and blended gatherings and experiences for our clients.
+Through our work with over 200 major organisations around the globe, we have discovered what makes a powerful and memorable virtual event.

 StoryLive brings together our knowledge of putting on quality events with the endless possibilities of the virtual world.